rocketacademy/bootcamp-4.1/1-frontend/1.3-react/README.md

 React follows what we call a "declarative" UI paradigm, where we tell our computers how the UI should look, but not how to achieve that look.
 The declarative paradigm is a layer on top of the "imperative" paradigm of DOM manipulation more commonly used before React.

-## Post-Class Exercises: Codecademy React 101&#x20;

-Complete all exercises in the following Codecademy lessons when they are assigned in the Rocket course schedule.

-1. JSX
-   1. <a href="https://www.codecademy.com/courses/react-101/lessons/react-jsx-intro/exercises/why-react" target="_blank">Intro to JSX</a>
-   2. <a href="https://www.codecademy.com/courses/react-101/lessons/react-jsx-advanced/exercises/jsx-classname-class" target="_blank">Advanced JSX</a>

 ## Day 6